playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 <iframe data-frame-title="Vue What is a Directive? - StackBlitz" src="uu-remote-code:./ffg-fundamentals-vue-what-is-a-directive-104?template=node&embed=1&file=src%2FApp.vue"></iframe>

-Directives in Vue must start with `v-` prefix (which is why our object starts with `v`) and are `dash-cased` when presented inside of a `template`.
+Directives in Vue must start with `v-` prefix (which is why our object starts with `v`) and are `dash-cased` when presented inside a `template`.
 This means that our `vSayHi` object directive is turned into `v-say-hi` when used in the template.

 ### Accessing a Directive's Underlying Element